When Did Reporters Become Wimps?

 0

-Of course, this is a gross generalization sine the press today is not monolithic in any respect.
-There are print, broadcast, mainstream, alternative, blog, social and impossible-to-classify types of reporters that run the full gamut of professionalism that includes everything from formally-trained college degreed journalists to paid hacks.
+The print and broadcast press today are not monolithic in any respect.
+Print, broadcast, mainstream, alternative, blog, social, and impossible-to-classify types of reporters run the gamut of professionalism, including everything from formally trained college journalists to paid hacks.

-But if we look at the quality of broadcast journalists that dominate the cable channels, we can see that reporters (including people who do not even deserve this job classification) today have been trained, or are unsupervised or are just instructed to just sit across from paid or ideological shills who are invited into the studios to pain out lie.
+But let’s look at the quality of broadcast journalists who dominate the cable channels.
+We can see that reporters (including people who do not even deserve this job classification) today have been trained, are unsupervised, or are instructed to sit across from paid or ideological shills who are invited into the studios to pain out lies.
+Most networks refer to on-air people as “news readers” or “news hosts,” not reporters.

-When this started is difficult to determine, but my bet is that it started after the true spirit of investigative journalism has faded, after the Watergate Scandal and the historic journalism work of Woodward and Bernstein ended and with the rise of CNN as the first 24-hour network. friends This also coincided with the popularity of the TV show “Friends,” which I submit introduced the emerging generation of self-absorbed, young adults who just sat on couches and accepted whatever they were told.
+It is difficult to determine when this distinction between reporters and news hosts started in broadcasting.
+I bet that it began after the true spirit of investigative journalism faded after the Watergate Scandal and the historic journalism work of Woodward and Bernstein ended.
+The quality of broadcast journalism tumbled with the rise of CNN as the first 24-hour network.
+This also coincided with the popularity of the TV show “Friends,” which I submit introduced the emerging generation of self-absorbed young adults who just sat on couches and accepted whatever they were told.
+Social media and the cell phone revolution followed this.

-A decade or so ago, the obvious answer to CNN’s silly question would be that reporters and the debate moderator would be responsible for asking for candidates to provide some back up for their claims about the factual accuracy of any statement they make to 100 million Americans on live TV.
-But apparently that is too much for the CNN anchors to admit.
-Maybe they want Twitter followers to fact check the claims even though CNN claims to have a journalism staff of thousands worldwide.
+A decade or so ago, the apparent answer to CNN’s silly question would be that reporters and the debate moderator would be responsible for asking candidates to provide some backup for their claims about the factual accuracy of any statement they make to 100 million Americans on live TV.
+But apparently, that is too much for the CNN anchors to admit.
+Maybe they want Twitter followers to fact-check the claims even though CNN claims to have a journalism staff of thousands worldwide.

 So why are reporters wimps today?

-Maybe there is something to be learned in the journalism profession from the famed publisher William
+Maybe there is something to be learned from the famed publisher William

 William Randolph Hearst